 Unless you are speaking directly to investors, avoid too many statistics.
+One eye-opening stat that proves why people need your solution is all you need in this context.
 Stories resonate much better with audiences than numbers.
 Explain the genesis of your idea - talk about when and where you encountered the problem, the need your business fulfills, why you became determined to find a solution, and how your company is making a positive impact.
-Finances are important, but they're not as compelling in this context.
+Financials are important, but they're not as compelling in this context.

-Close by restating the company name, and be sure to mingle/network with other attendees afterward.
+Close by restating the company name, and be sure to mingle and network with other attendees afterward.
 You may not win the competition, but you can certainly leave with some new contacts and some potential investor interest.